-	The Calgary Immigrant Educational Society (CIES) has received funding from Alberta Labour to develop a research and pilot project titled Immigrant Access Counselling (IAC), which will offer accessible, online assistance to newcomers.
+The Immigrant Education Society (TIES) has received funding from Alberta Labour to develop a research and pilot project titled Immigrant Access Counselling (IAC), which will offer accessible, online assistance to newcomers.
 This project seeks to explore and evaluate new ways of providing underserved newcomers, specifically naturalized citizens and Alberta Immigrant Nominee Program (AINP) candidates, with much needed information, referrals, and counselling support.

 One such group of newcomers are naturalized citizens.
 With the acquisition of Canadian citizenship, they obtain the same rights as Canadian-born individuals, such as the right to vote, to serve in the government, and to seek elected office.
 However, they continue to face numerous challenges including language proficiency, limited access to affordable housing, lack of affordable childcare, the challenges of transportation, and acceptance by local residents.
 Furthermore, many lack the networking and technical skills that could help them find employment.
 Although they are accepted as new Canadians, these individuals and their families can still struggle to find a meaningful place in Canadian society.

 Similar to naturalized citizens, individuals under the AINP are not eligible for federally-funded IRCC settlement services.
 AINP nominees are temporary residents on a pathway to permanency, and as such, they require access to settlement services and information.
 An important number of AINP are low or semi-skilled workers, who may not have the networks and knowledge to address their settlement concerns.
 Central to the empowerment of these individuals is immigrant information, referral, and counselling services.
 Many AINP individuals struggle to find these services or do not have the ability to access them due to conflicting work schedules.
 Providing access to these services would significantly improve the settlement experiences of AINP nominees and their families.